Agha-Muqarib/Aghaas-Core/README.md

 ``` python
 val initFile = "Some Path to txt file"
 ```
-Change the .txt file path to match your file name that you created above to store your own program instructions.\
+Update the .txt file path to match your "instrFile.txt" that you updated above to store your own program instructions.\
 After setting up the Config.scala file, go inside the ***Aghaas-Core*** folder.
 ```ruby
 cd Aghaas-Core